Scholé Paratus

 • Nope!
 Enroll in one or enroll in as many as your schedule will allow — these classes are entirely a la carte.

-• Even though our teachers are able to teach a variety of classes, we’ve responded to our early-interest community by providing the classes most frequently requested.
+• Even though our teachers are able to teach a variety of classes, we’ve responded to our current community by providing the classes most frequently requested.
 We simply don’t have enough hours in our one day together!
+If you’d like a class you don’t see listed above, you could head to the individual teachers’ websites to see if they teach that class at another location on another day.

-• Before their first day in a Scholé Hall class, you and your student will sign an agreement of understanding that in between classes, students are independent and responsible for their own actions and whereabouts.
+• Before their first day in a ScholĂ© Hall class, you and your student will sign an agreement of understanding that in between classes, students are independent and responsible for their own actions and whereabouts.
 This includes arriving to all classes on time and prepared.

-We'll provide an open Study Hall on campus for quiet study time, but students may also go to the nearby public library, the courthouse lawn, a local coffee shop, Blue Hole, or more!
+We provide an open Study Hall on campus for quiet study time, but students may also go to the nearby public library, the courthouse lawn, a local coffee shop, Blue Hole, or more!
 There are many options in the walkable historic district of Georgetown — one of the reasons we love that we're in this location.

 • Head to the teacher’s independent site, where you’ll find info for asking him/her your question!